-The costs outlined below are for the development of community sports facilities.
+The costs outlined below are for the development of community sports facilities, and are taken from 2018 Q2 and are for illustrative purposes only as they are updated annually.
 These rounded costs are based on schemes most recently funded through the Lottery (and therefore based on economies of scale), updated to reflect current forecast price indices provided by the Building Cost Information Service (BCIS), prepared by Technical Team Lead of Sport England.